pocketgems/dynamodb/docs/dynamodb.md

   1. The request to read lift stats complete: `numLiftRides=1` _!!!_
   1. Our application code thinks there was one lift ride taken, but no skiers.

-To ensure this does not occur, use `db.get()` to fetch both items in a single
+To ensure this does not occur, use `db.get()` to fetch both rows in a single
 request:
 ```javascript
 const [skierStats, liftStats] = await tx.get([